So much accomplished in this two-day meeting

 Drs.
 Xiaobing Yu and David Becker addressed pain management in FOP.
 While Dr. Yu focused on evidence-based pain management, Dr. Becker discussed integrative approaches to pain and symptom management, including the use of CBD Oil.
 A group of families stayed after the presentation for a small group discussion with Dr. Becker.

-IFOPA Executive Director Michelle Davis and Anitha Devadason, recently hired by the IFOPA for the Program Manager Serving Patients and Families position, shared about IFOPA programs and services and ways families can get involved, including awareness generating and fundraising activities like Team #cureFOP.
-Anitha discussed future IFOPA offerings and invited patients and families to share their “wish list” items for IFOPA programs and services.
+IFOPA Executive Director Michelle Davis and Anitha Devadason shared about IFOPA programs and services and ways families can get involved, including awareness generating and fundraising activities like Team #cureFOP.
+Future IFOPA offerings were discussed and invited patients and families were invited to share their “wish list” items for IFOPA programs and services.
 You can send yours to firstname.lastname@example.org.

 Sunday’s focus turned to Clinical Studies & Trials and You.
 Representatives from both Clementia and Regeneron gave presentations about their clinical trials.
 Learn more about these trials which are currently recruiting patients.
 Adam Sherman and Genetic Counselor Dr. Marta Sabbadini addressed the topic of clinical trial participation, specifically about deciding which trial to participate in and responsibilities of clinical trial participants.
 Dr. Sabbadini emphasized the need for clinical trial participants to keep detailed and complete journals.
 Writing down every symptom or side effect, whether it may or may not have to do with the drug itself, is critical for trial success.
 She suggested focusing on a greater good when going through a clinical trial, as desired results for the patient might not be accomplished during the trial, but their participation is instrumental to advancing FOP research.